piyush-doke/reverse-dictionary/README.md

 ### How to Execute

 ```
-python revDict.py                   # Run the script using python 2
+python revDict.py                   # Run the script using Python 2
 ```

 ### Inputs